 Protecting data centres from fire – your options

-Data centres are large, complex, mission-critical facilities.
+Data Centers are large, complex, mission-critical facilities.
 The high value equipment contained within them needs to be running 24/7/365 with uninterrupted electricity and a constant flow of cool air to secure IT equipment and information.

 Any interruptions to its operation can have enormous knock-on effects and the operational risks around any disruption are high, in terms of time, money and reputation.

-Seconds matter when dealing with data centres, so the solutions need to be fast-acting, but they also have to be very reliable, as false alarms result in unnecessary stoppages which need to be avoided at all cost.
+Seconds matter when dealing with data centers, so the solutions need to be fast-acting, but they also have to be very reliable, as false alarms result in unnecessary stoppages which need to be avoided at all cost.

 Fire systems also need good back-up, to have a strong field team, so the customer has quick access to technicians who provide good customer service and can respond swiftly to the call to ensure business and operational continuity.

 There are a number of different ways of protecting a data center from fire.
 Before deciding on the type of system required to protect a data center, it's important to conduct a risk analysis to understand the needs of the organisation, the environment and the main risks.
 There are different considerations, such as whether the data center provides a centralised or decentralised function with a diverse range of solutions.

 One of the choices is between a water or gas solution.
 If gas, there are two options to consider: inert gas or halogenated gas.

 Gas protection consists of injecting halogenated gas into the room, which both reduces the oxygen content and interferes with the combustion process.